stunpayne/stripe-connect-integration/README.md

 - 'Payout' term used for multiple operations (move funds to own bank, transfer to sellers) leading to confusion - even the document heading says "Collect payments then pay out"
   - Solution: Since 'Transfers' is the API for moving funds to sellers, ensure that this is the term used for this action throughout.
 -  Some terms (destination charges, Express accounts) are left unexplained
-  - Solution: Add one-line explanations with hyperlinks to detailed documentation wherever possible
+  - Solution: Add one-line explanations with hyperlinks to detailed documentation wherever possible (possible solution [here](#create-express-account-and-prefill-information))